hffariel/test-docs/README.md

     ![alter text](/images/image_x.png)
     ```

-4. Remember to update the sidebar configurations in `.vuepress/sidebar/` every time you add a new file or a folder.
+4. Remember to update the sidebar configurations in `.vuepress/sidebar/` each time you add a new file or a folder.

 5. Run `npm run lint` before startting a PR.

 ## Deployment

-Just start a PR, and all the things will be done automatically.
+Just start a PR, and all things will be done automatically.

 ## What Travis Does

 Once a PR accepted, travis ci will be triggerd to build and deploy the whole website within its own branch.
-Here is what `.travis.yml` do:
+Here is what `.travis.yml` does:

 1. Prepare nodejs and vuepress enviorment.